Grid homology for singular links in lens space and a resolution cube: Resolution cube

-When c is a negative crossing, we still have a special point p in our combined diagram.
-But now $Z$ is a subcomplex of $CFK^-(g)$ with quotient complex $Y$, while $Y$ is a subcomplex of $CFK^-(g_r)$ with quotient complex $Z$.
-For $\Phi_A: Z \to Y$ and $\Phi_B: Y\to Z$ defined using similar expressions (except the direction of arrows change), we have $CFK^-(g)$ being the mapping cone of $\Phi_B$, $CFK^-(g_r)$ being the mapping cone of $\Phi_A$. \text{Lemma \ref{g_s isom to Z}, \ref{composition to U multiplication}} and their proof work without change.
+When $c$ is a negative crossing, we still have a special point p in our combined diagram.
+But now $Z$ is a subcomplex of $CFK^-(g)$ with quotient complex $Y$, while $Y$ is a subcomplex of $CFK^-(g_r)$, with quotient complex $Z$.
+For $\Phi_A: Z \to Y$ and $\Phi_B: Y\to Z$ defined using similar expressions (except the direction of arrows changes), we have $CFK^-(g)$ being the mapping cone of $\Phi_B$, and $CFK^-(g_r)$ being the mapping cone of $\Phi_A$. \text{Lemma \ref{g_s isom to Z}, \ref{composition to U multiplication}} and their proofs work without change.

-We now have commutative squares for c, a positive or a negative crossing, respectively:
+We now have commutative squares for $c$, a positive or a negative crossing, respectively:

-\begin{proof}(of \text{Theorem \ref{skein exact sequence}}) When c is a positive crossing, we have the first diagram above in hand, which is quasi-isomorphic to $\mathrm{Cone}(\Phi_B)$. thus $CFK^-(g)$.
+\begin{proof}(of \text{Theorem \ref{skein exact sequence}}) When $c$ is a positive crossing, we have the first diagram above in hand, which is quasi-isomorphic to $\mathrm{Cone}(\Phi_B)$, thus, also to $CFK^-(g)$.
 This can be seen by considering the filtration by the vertical coordinate, where the complex is an extension of a subcomplex with trivial homology by a quotient complex quasi-isomorphic to $\mathrm{Cone}(\Phi_B)$.
 On the other hand, using the horizontal filtration, we can regard it as an extension of a subcomplex isomorphic to $\mathrm{Cone}(\Phi_A)$ by $\mathrm{Cone} (U_a+U_b-U_c-U_d)$.
 Recall that \text{Lemma \ref{g_s isom to Z}} said that $Z$ is isomorphic to the chain complex $CFK^-(g_s)$.
 Putting things together, we have a long exact sequence :